shivanesh-15/FlexiWork/README.md

 ```
 ---

+##Contributing

+We welcome contributions to FlexiWork!
+If you'd like to contribute, follow these steps:

+- Fork the repository.
+- Create a new branch (git checkout -b feature-branch).
+- Make your changes and commit (git commit -m "Add feature").
+- Push your changes (git push origin feature-branch).
+- Open a pull request to the main branch.

+  ---
 ## Contact

 For any questions or feedback, feel free to open an issue or contact us at shivaneshg2006@gmail.com.